French Empire Clock Depicting Achilles and Agamemnon: Le Sacrifice d’Iphigenie

-A fine example of a period French Empire mantle clock depicting the argument between Achilles and Agamemnon in Homer’s Iliad; the case of matte and burnished gilded bronze; the stepped rectangular base has a large frieze across the front depicting soldiers at war, with decorative armorial mounts on each side of the frieze; the central rectangular plinth is richly decorated and houses the original dial and silk-string suspension movement, a gilt helmet and sword decorate the top; the white enamel dial with breguet hands also has a hand indicating the days of the month; the dial is signed ‘Ridiel a Paris”; on each side of the plinth are standing patinated bronze figure; one a warrior/god, with arms crossed in a defiant manner, the other soldier ready to draw his sword.
+A fine example of a period French Empire mantle clock depicting the argument between Achilles and Agamemnon in Homer’s Iliad; the case of matte and burnished gilded bronze; the stepped rectangular base has a large frieze across the front depicting soldiers at war, with decorative armorial mounts on each side of the frieze; the central rectangular plinth is richly decorated and houses the original dial and silk-string suspension movement, a gilt helmet and sword decorate the top; the white enamel dial with Breguet hands also has a hand indicating the days of the month; the dial is signed ‘Ridel a Paris’.
+On each side of the plinth are the two standing patinated bronze figures.